Our favorite home weather stations make your smartphone’s app obsolete

 In this section, we’ll give you some tips on how to get the most accurate readings, so let’s get started.

-Temperature and Humidity Sensors — World standards call for temperature sensors to be placed at “eye level:” Traditionally, five to six feet off the ground.
+Temperature and Humidity Sensors – World standards call for temperature sensors to be placed at “eye level:” traditionally five to six feet off the ground.
 In addition, the sensor should be located away from any radiative sources of heat like buildings, pavement, and macadam.
 A grassy location is the most preferable.

-The sensor should also be located in an area that receives full shade.
-If this isn’t possible, and your temperature and humidity sensors have radiation shielding, then an area of partial shade — where the sensor isn’t continuously in the sun all day — is acceptable.
+The sensor should also be in an area that receives full shade.
+If this isn’t possible, and your temperature and humidity sensors have radiation shielding, then an area of partial shade (where the sensor isn’t continuously in the sun all day) is acceptable.
 Try and avoid placing a sensor in full sun if possible.

-Wind Vane/Anemometer — Guidelines state that an anemometer (wind gauge) be placed at a height of 10 meters (33 feet) off the ground, and at least six feet above any nearby obstructions or objects.
+Wind Vane/Anemometer – Guidelines state that an anemometer (wind gauge) be placed at a height of 10 meters (33 feet) off the ground, and at least six feet above any nearby obstructions or objects.
 Obviously, this will be hard if not completely impossible to do.
-Instead, aim to place your anemometer as far away and above any obstructions as possible, and don’t forget a compass to calibrate the wind vane — remember that winds are measured from the direction it’s coming from!
+Instead, aim to place your anemometer as far away and above any obstructions as possible, and don’t forget a compass to calibrate the wind vane (remember winds are measured from the direction it’s coming from!)

 Rain Gauge – Rain gauges just need to be placed in a spot where splash back will not enter the gauge itself, and placed in a spot far away from obstructions so that rainfall isn’t blocked from entering the gauge.